LazarSta/TaskManager/README.md

 # How to run

-Simple open the project folder in and run Server.java.
+Open the project folder and run Server.java

 It will prompt you with a Server Configuration window and request a port.
 (I suggest for test purposes you use the "Use Default Port" checkbox)